signalfx/signalfx-java/README.md

 #### After setting up Codahale

-After setting up a SignalFuseReporter, you can use codahale metrics as you normally would, reported at the frequency configured to the `SignalFuseReporter`.
+After setting up a SignalFxReporter, you can use codahale metrics as you normally would, reported at the frequency configured to the `SignalFxReporter`.

 ## Sending metrics without using codahale (not recommended)